-Note: The speed can be displayed in either miles per hour or kilometers per hour.
-The MPH or Km/H indicator below the Speed display will light to show which unit of measurement is selected.
-To change the unit of measurement, first hold down the Stop button while inserting the key into the console.
+Note: The console can display speed and distance in either miles or kilometers.
+To find which unit of measurement is selected, hold down the Stop button while inserting the key into the console.
 The Speed display will show an E for English miles or an M for metric kilometers.
-Pressing the Speed + button will change the unit of measurement.
+Press the Speed + button to change the unit of measurement, if desired.
 When the desired unit of measurement is selected, remove and then reinsert the key.